jesseschalken/php-autoload-generator/README.md

 ### How it works

-`generate-autoload` parses all PHP files using [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) and creates a map from class names to file paths to be used in an autoloader registered with `spl_autoload_register()`.
+`php-generate-autoload` parses all PHP files using [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) and creates a map from class names to file paths to be used in an autoloader registered with `spl_autoload_register()`.
 Any files containing global function or constant definitions are included directly.